cliffeby/chgdetectionV001/README.md

 ## Why this inconsistency?

 For most apps, I would expect that the current values of an object’s properties are what is anticipated in the view.
 I have not seen an explanation of why array or other reference objects are not part of change detection, but I suspect it is performance based since navigating the entire tree and especially big arrays can be expensive.
-In support of this conclusion, Angular does offer a “ChangeDetectionStrategy.OnPush” strategy to limit change detection to only part of the component tree for performance improvement.
+In support of this conclusion, Angular does offer a “ChangeDetectionStrategy.OnPush” strategy to limit change detection to only part of the component tree.
+The rationale for .onPush is performance improvement.

 ## The fix